-We compete primarily with Direct-to-Home (DTH) service providers, including the incumbent Chilean telecommunications operator Telefónica, S.A (Telefónica) under the brand name Movistar (Movistar), Claro Chile S.A., a subsidiary of América Móvil, S.A.B. de C.V.
-(Claro), Empresa Nacional de Telecomunicaciones S.A.
-(Entel), GTD Manquehue (GTD) and DirecTV, among others.
+We compete primarily with Direct-to-Home (DTH) service providers, including the incumbent Chilean telecommunications operator Movistar (Movistar), Claro Chile S.A.
+(Claro), a subsidiary of Claro, Entel, GTD Manquehue (GTD) and DirecTV, among others.
 Movistar offers double-play and triple-play packages using DTH for video and digital subscriber line (DSL) for internet and fixed-line telephony and offers mobile services.
-On a smaller scale, Movistar also offers internet protocol television services over FTTx (fiber-to-the-home/-cabinet/-building/-node is referred to as FTTx) networks in Chile.
+On a smaller scale, Movistar also offers IPTV services over FTTx networks in Chile.
 Claro offers triple-play packages using DTH and, in most major cities in Chile, through a hybrid fiber coaxial cable network.
-It also offers mobile services.
 To a lesser extent, we also compete with video services offered by or over networks of fixed-line telecommunication providers using DSL technology.
 To compete effectively, we focus on enhancing our subscribers viewing options in and out of the home.
-We offer VoD, catch-up television, DVR functionality and a variety of premium channels.
-These services and our variety of bundled options, including internet and telephony, enhance our competitive position.
+We offer VoD, catch-up television, DVRfunctionality, Horizon TV and a variety of premium channels.
+These services and its variety of bundled options, including internet and telephony, enhance our competitive position.